SocialMediaCloneware/Tinder-Clone/README.md

 ## Application MVP

-To make a web app that uses Hiking Project API to gather hiking trails near you.
-We will have a login page so you can make a user and store your previously favorited trails.
-We will also have analytics to see progress along certain trails and displayed in the graphs.

 - Tinder app  with swipe-able cards with working database.
 - Tinder Chat Component with multiple users’ messages displayed.
 - Chat Screen with reply capability.